conjurinc/tenfactorci/content/processes.md

 or for a sequence of jobs to use a common filesystem to pass information down the pipeline.

 Not only are stateful jobs fragile, they are also not scalable.
-When build jobs are written with the assumption that the are operating on a shared filesystem, it’s impossible to scale the CI system out across a pool of worker machines.
+When build jobs are written with the assumption that they are operating on a shared filesystem, it’s impossible to scale the CI system out across a pool of worker machines.

 In practice, this means that the CI server becomes more and more stressed until a